 Myer Christmas Windows Myer Melbourne Bourke Street

-Each year we whip on our aprons and whip up a Gingerbread House thanks to the kits at Gingerbread Folk that we purchase as a fundraiser from Hobsons Bay Toy Library.
+Each year we whip on our aprons and whip up a Gingerbread House using a Gingerbread House DIY Kit.
+It’s delicious and decorative fun!

 The key to great gingerbread house styling – stick to two or three colours!

-See City of Melbourne’s annual Christmas Projections at three locations in the city.
+See City of Melbourne’s annual Christmas Projections at two locations in the city.

-As a family of book lovers we have adopted the Icelandic Christmas Eve tradition of Jolabokaflod, or “Christmas Book Flood”.
-We give and unwrap new books on Christmas Eve, eat chocolate and cosy up with family, reading into the night.
+As a family of book lovers we love the idea of the Icelandic Christmas Eve tradition of Jolabokaflod, or “Christmas Book Flood”.
+It’s when you give and unwrap new books on Christmas Eve, eat chocolate and cosy up with family, reading into the night.

 This post contains affiliate links.
 If you book using the links there is no extra cost to you and I earn a small commission that helps me to provide free, valuable and useful information for you!
 Thanks Joyce